jcrodriguez-dis/vpl-jail-system/README.md

 - HOMESIZE.
 This option set the size of the "/home" directory.
 The default value is 30% of the system memory.
 This option is applicable if using tmpfs file system for the "/home" directory.
 - SHMSIZE.
 This option set the size of the "/dev/shm" directory.
 The default value is 30% of the system memory.
 This option is applicable if using tmpfs file system for the "/dev/shm" directory.
 - ALLOWSUID.
 This switch allows the execution of programs with a suid bit inside the jail.
 This may be a security threat, use at your own risk.
 To activate this option, set ALLOWSUID=true.

+# Changes from the 2.3 to 2.4 version
+The installer and service control script has been update to support systemd service manager.
+Versions before 2.4 use only system V service manager.
+The change allows to install vpl-jail-system on Linux distributions that use YUM or APT and systemd or system V. Other fixes and changes are:

+- The default log level has been increased to 3.
+- The size of the SSL key created when installing has been increase to 2048.
+New versions of OpenSSL lib require this size.
+- Improves the cleaning of finished tasks

+# Changes from the 2.4 to 2.5 version

+From the first versions of the VPL jail service the system includes a logic to ban IPs with high number of failed requests.
+This feature now can be controlled with a new configuration numeric parameter called FAIL2BAN.
+The banning and the account of failed requests take periods of 5 minutes.
+If one IP does more than FAIL2BAN*20 failed requests and more failed request than succeeded the IP is banned until the next period.
+The FAIL2BAN set to 0 stop the banning process.
+The default value of FAIL2BAN is 0 then this feature has been disable by default.

+To improve the compatibility and performance of the use of overlayFS in different O.S. configurations, the structure of mounted file systems has change.
+Now the upper layer of the overlaid file system is on a tmpfs file system or, if you set the USETMPFS=false, is on a loop file system located sibling to the control path (by default /var/vpl-jail-system.fs).